intergral/katie-helm/README.md

 If you wish to create your own RBAC constellation, set `serviceAccount.create` to `false` and ensure a service account exists prior to deploying.
 The name of this account is of the form `RELEASE_NAME-katie-agent`.
 So, for example, if your Helm release name was 'production', the name sought for the `serviceAccount` would be `production-katie-agent`.

+## Auxilliary (Helper) Deployments

+### Metrics-Server

+If the [Kubernetes Metrics Server](https://kubernetes-sigs.github.io/metrics-server/) is installed, Katie will gain the ability to answer questions relating to memory and CPU usage.